inv4fee2020/pli2vn/README.md

 ### Function: node-gui

-This function is called at the end of the `fullnode` deployment process and displays the full URL for the local node so that it is available for the operator to copy and paste.
+This function is called at the end of the node deployment process and displays the full URL for the local node so that it is available for the operator to copy and paste.
 This aids in reducing any confusion on how the GUI should be accessed
 .

         bhcadmin@plinode-test1:~/pli2vn$ ./pli_node_scripts.sh node-gui